The perfect

 James Kitchingman

 Aside from music James is a keen footballer, playing every Saturday.
 His marked lack of ability is balanced by his unwavering passion for the sport.
-His commitment to the post of vice-captain has been one of great honour and privilege during his time in Clare Choir.
+His commitment to the captaincy of the Choir football team has been one of great honour and privilege during his time in Clare Choir.

 Isabella Theodosius